Accelerated Master of Legal Studies

 You may apply once you have completed 75 undergraduate credit hours, and may start taking 500-level courses toward MLS credit once you have completed 90 credit hours.

-- Applications for January start date are due December 15.
+- Applications for a fall admission start date are due Aug.
+1 (June 1 for international applicants).

-- Applications for August start date are due July 15.
+- Applications for summer* admission are due May 1.

 - See application requirements and apply online